Deep Equilibrium Models: Experiments

 One issue encountered in prior works that take a continuous view of deep networks~\citep{chen2018neural, haber2017stable} is the challenge of scaling these approaches to real, high-dimensional, large-scale datasets.
 In this subsection, we evaluate the DEQ approach on some large-scale language datasets and investigate its effectiveness as a practical ``implicit-depth'' sequence model.

-\paragraph{Performance on Penn Treebank.} Following the set of hyperparameters used by~\citep{bai2018trellis} for TrellisNet, we evaluate the DEQ-TrellisNet instantiation on word-level language modeling with the PTB corpus.
-Note that without an explicit notion of ``layer'', we do not add auxiliary losses, as was done in~\citep{bai2018trellis}.
+\paragraph{Performance on Penn Treebank.} Following the set of hyperparameters used by~\cite{bai2018trellis} for TrellisNet, we evaluate the DEQ-TrellisNet instantiation on word-level language modeling with the PTB corpus.
+Note that without an explicit notion of ``layer'', we do not add auxiliary losses, as was done in~\cite{bai2018trellis}.
 As shown in Table \ref{table:word-ptb}, when trained from scratch, the DEQ-TrellisNet achieves a test perplexity on par with the original deeply supervised TrellisNet.

 \paragraph{Performance on WikiText-103.} On the much larger scale WT103 corpus (about 100x larger than PTB), the DEQ-TrellisNet achieves better test perplexity than the original deep TrellisNet.
 For the Transformer instantiation, we follow the design of the Transformer-XL model~\citep{dai2018transformer}.
 We specifically compare to a ``medium'' Transformer-XL model (the largest released model that can fit on GPUs) and a ``small'' Transformer-XL model, while noting that the largest Transformer-XL network has massive memory requirements (due in part to very wide hidden features, batch sizes, and training-time sequence lengths, which would not be decreased by a DEQ) and can only be trained on TPUs~\citep{dai2018transformer}.
-In Table \ref{table:word-wt103}, we show that the DEQs yield competitive performance (on par with the SOTA approaches on similar model sizes, while outperforming many prior results such as~\citep{bradbury2016quasi}), while consuming much less memory during training, as discussed below.
+In Table \ref{table:word-wt103}, we show that the DEQs yield competitive performance, outperforming prior SOTA approaches such as~\citep{dai2018transformer} on similar model sizes while consuming much less memory during training.